andreasonny83/bagman/README.md

 ### JS

 Setup is fairly easy.
-In your main file (usually main.js or app.js) , where you setup requirejs configuration, simple set certain variables if you the standard does not suit your project / html5-markup.
+In your main file (usually main.js or app.js) , where you setup requirejs configuration, simple set certain variables if you the standard does not suit you or your project / html5-markup.

 ```javascript